alexs95/googlyeyes/README.md

   * I created my own with Google Images.
 * My approach to adding googly eyes was to draw them as a filled ellipse and circle for the pupil.
 * The API was designed to be deployable to Kubernetes.
+  * This would make it quite easy to deploy.
   * It can be scaled horizontally.
+  * I added a Dockerfile and a health route.

 ## Improvements